-- Scores at the District GT level (accounting for standard error of measurement) on identified measures in the areas of Verbal, Quantitative, Nonverbal, and/or Creativity - Display high degrees of gifted characteristics demonstrated on a parent and/or teacher checklist
+- Scores at the District GT level on identified measures in the areas of Verbal, Quantitative, and Nonverbal - Display high degrees of gifted characteristics demonstrated on a parent and/or teacher checklist

 Service Start Dates

 All students in BISD screened and identified as gifted and talented will receive services beginning March 1, according to Texas law.
 If a student is recommended for screening after the nomination window closes, the screening will occur during the next school year's window.
 Exceptions to this may be approved by the Advanced Academics Coordinator.